fscelliott/docsdonewell/_posts/2020-12-16-lookback-dx-onboarding-teardown.md

 ![image](/assets/images/optim-before-after.png)

 What impact did all this have?
 Well, I'd say it's acknowledged that it can be hard to bring analytics to docs, but I got good feedback on the changes!
 And in terms of metrics, my efforts were certainly guided by some basic page view rankings.
-Naturally, I priortized my efforts on the most popular pages.
-And I noticed that while the ranking of most popular pages stayed unchanged (which makes sense, since they are important), some of the very-visited but too-advanced conceptual pages decreased their rank after my efforts..which was exactly what I was going for!
+Naturally, I prioritized my efforts for the most popular pages.
+And I noticed that while the ranking of most popular pages stayed unchanged (which makes sense, since they *are* important), some of the very-visited but too-advanced conceptual pages decreased their rank after my efforts..which was exactly what I was going for!